The countdown to Tax Day has begun. Here are some steps you can take as the deadline approaches.

 About a third of American households file their own taxes.4 These do-it-your-selfers may feel comfortable navigating complex tax forms and have the patience to gather documents and prepare their own returns.
 They may also have a straightforward tax situation, which can simplify the process.

 Others seek professional help.
-As your financial situation grows more complex, consider working with a qualified professional at tax time, especially now that the tax reforms passed in late 2017 have changed key portions of the tax code.
+As your financial situation grows more complex, consider working with a qualified professional at tax time.
 A tax professional can help you:

 - Gather the right tax and financial data from your investment accounts;